Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 ![crowdfund update](https://archive.is/xdoSL/4da949f28a45ab460aee69f57f07d432ab33a01e.jpg)

 On or around June 15th, Lovecruft tweeted, "[While Peter Todd and I were involved in litigation, to be clear, Peter Todd never raped me or sexually assaulted me](https://archive.is/9lb1y)."
 They also published [an update](https://archive.is/Nfh3a) to the [**GoFundMe** campaign](https://archive.is/azxX2), which specified that both parties had "settled the case" on June 3rd, "reaching final written agreement on June 10, 2020."
-They intend on "renewing this fundraiser campaign... seeking donations sufficient to cover Lovecruft’s legal expenses," amounting to nearly $22,000.
+They were still seeking nearly $22,000 to "cover Lovecruft’s legal expenses."
 Six days before the settlement, on May 28th, they announced that they had "[proposed to one of my partners and we just bought and moved into our first house](https://archive.is/FqGyd)."

 On June 16th, Todd [confirmed](https://archive.is/FcI1Y) that this "ridiculously expensive" lawsuit had been [settled](https://archive.is/kxWjf) and shared [the](https://archive.is/bis0D) [pages](https://archive.vn/xcmfc) [of](https://archive.vn/ZEWCh) [the](https://archive.vn/95yJd) [agreement](https://archive.vn/08OuX).
 He noted that he would be "checking with my lawyers about what I can say about it and the evidence we got in discovery.
 No NDA, so should be able to do a full writeup."
 The [stipulation for dismissal](https://web.archive.org/web/20200617010034/https://www.courtlistener.com/recap/gov.uscourts.cand.340308/gov.uscourts.cand.340308.77.0.pdf) was entered into the docket.